regisBafutwabo/regisbafutwabo/README.md

 ## About Me

-- 🌱 I’m currently interested in learning about Video Player, D3 charts and 3D animation
+- 🌱 I’m currently interested in learning about Video Player, D3.js charts, 3D animation(threejs), and webRTC
 - 📫 How to reach me: regiswareja@gmail.com
 - 👯 I’m open to collaborate on any project which can change people's lives.